Course – Information Retrieval for PhD Students

 - Internet and the Visible Researcher

-The course is web based with two compulsory lectures on campus.
+The course is web based with one compulsory lecture on campus.
 Participants should independently find their way to an individual search and publishing strategy within their research area by finding and reading relevant literature, working with exercises, writing compulsory assignments and review others.
-Course organization requires active participation online.
+Course organization requires active participation.
 At the examination, which is mandatory and on campus, the students will present their thesis and review someone else’s.

-The course starts week 3 2017 and continues to week 12 2017.
-There are 10 sessions (once a week on Wednesday afternoons) planned during the spring semester.
+The course starts week 45 2019 and continues to week 3 2020.
+There are 10 sessions (once a week on Wednesday afternoons) planned during the autumn semester.

-At the first session, we will introduce ourselves, the course content and literature, pedagogy and learning platform.
+At the first session, we will introduce ourselves, the course content, literature and learning platform.
 We will discuss the search technology and the concept of information literacy.
 We want you to present yourself, your research area and what you expect from the course.
 Also, consider how you would describe your research topic with a few keywords.

 If you are not able to come to the first session, please tell me!